2023 Belgian Grand Prix Weekend Information

-Belgian Grand Prix organisers secured a single-year contract to keep Circuit de Spa-Francorchamps on the calendar in 2023.
-The 2023 Belgian Grand Prix is set to take place on July 28-30.
+Belgian Grand Prix organisers secured another short term contract to keep Circuit de Spa-Francorchamps on the calendar in 2024.
+The 2024 Belgian Grand Prix is set to take place on July 26-28.

 Free Practice 1 – 1:30pm Local Time / 12:30pm UK Time

-In a change from recent tradition, the 2023 Belgian Grand Prix takes place before the summer break.
-July 30 is the earliest date on which the Spa race will take place since 1987, when the event took place in May.
+For the second year in a row, the Belgian Grand Prix will be the final race before the summer break.
+July 28 is the earliest date on which the Spa race will take place since 1987, when the event took place in May.

-Victory for Lewis Hamilton at the 2023 Belgian Grand Prix would see him become the third driver, after Michael Schumacher and Ayrton Senna, to have won five races at Spa Francorchamps.
+Victory for Max Verstappen at the 2024 Belgian Grand Prix would make him the third driver – after Jim Clark and Ayrton Senna – to have won at Spa-Francorchamps in four consecutive seasons.

 READ MORE IN MILESTONES AND RECORDS TO BREAK